vuejs/v2.vuejs.org/src/v2/guide/components.md

 <camel-cased-component></camel-cased-component>
 <camelCasedComponent></camelCasedComponent>

-<title-cased-component></title-cased-component>
+<pascal-cased-component></pascal-cased-component>
-<titleCasedComponent></titleCasedComponent>
+<pascalCasedComponent></pascalCasedComponent>
-<TitleCasedComponent></TitleCasedComponent>
+<PascalCasedComponent></PascalCasedComponent>
 ```

-This means that the TitleCase is the most universal _declaration convention_ and kebab-case is the most universal _usage convention_.
+This means that the PascalCase is the most universal _declaration convention_ and kebab-case is the most universal _usage convention_.

 If your component isn't passed content via `slot` elements, you can even make it self-closing with a `/` after the name: